December 30, 2008

 I want to alert FPF readers to the latest issue of the Economist news magazine that features a 16 page special report on the state of the seas (oceans).
 There is an account of the plastic problem within it.
 Unfortunately, you must be a subscriber to read the report, but the leader that introduces it is open to all.
-I recommend reading it at http://www.economist.com/node/12853926
+I recommend reading it at https://www.economist.com/node/12853926

 In re: organic foods, I do believe that we are all better off when foods are grown organically- for our health and the planet.
 There are so many things that food growers can do that eliminate the need for chemical pesticides, fungicides and herbicides.

 Your kitchen looks like one might have looked in the 1940’s and there is nothing wrong with that.
 All our lives we’ve been deluged with “new” on just about everything we buy.
 That’s about as silly a reason to buy something as “as seen on TV!” though that phrase has largely disappeared as everything is on TV now.

 It is interesting to see your kitchen and hear you talk about it.
 I think that seeing and hearing your suggestions makes them stick in my head better than just reading about them.
 Thanks for sharing your home with us readers.

-Fresh and Feisty — I do think buying organic (when it comes to the stuff in my pantry -- I wasn’t showing produce because the video was supposed to focus on the pantry) is better.
+Fresh and Feisty — I do think buying organic (when it comes to the stuff in my pantry — I wasn’t showing produce because the video was supposed to focus on the pantry) is better.
 I want to encourage organic growing.
 And to discourage chemical fertilizers and pesticides that pollute not only our bodies but the air and water where they are used.
 And I’m not happy about the use of GMO crops to create more and more pesticide resistant strains so that higher levels of pesticides can be used.